...

 Property and Debt Division Steps

-4. Negotiation and Agreement: Following property and debt identification, valuation, and evaluation, spouses can negotiate and reach a mutual agreement on asset and liability division.
+4. Negotiation and Agreement: Following property and debt identification, valuation, and evaluation, spouses can negotiate and reach a mutual agreement on the asset and liability division.
 Discussions may include which assets each spouse retains, debt allocation, and any necessary trade-offs or considerations.

 5. Court Intervention: In cases where spouses are unable to reach a mutually agreeable division, the court will intervene.
 Then they make the final determination.
 The court considers various factors, including the needs of each spouse, earning capacities, age, health, and the contribution of each spouse to the acquisition and preservation of the property.